 Otherwise, all changes must happen during your company's open enrollment period.

-Keep in mind, that we will backdate any new coverage to the first of the month.
-For example, if you got lost coverage on May 15th and are selecting new plans, your coverage will be effective as of May 1st.
+Keep in mind that the new coverage following a qualifying life event will begin on the first of the following month.
+For example, if you lost coverage on May 15th and are selecting new plans, your coverage will be effective as of April 1st.

 If you’re getting married or entering a domestic partnership, your new coverage will start on the 1st of the following month.
 For example, if you made it official on May 15th and wanted to add your partner to your plans, their coverage under Justworks would be effective as of June 1st.

 With a change in coverage comes a possible change in cost for both the employee and employer.
 When an employee experiences a qualifying life event, you can expect to see new billing go into effect on the payroll following the employee’s election.

 Employer: As an employer, you will see credits on the next payroll invoice for the amount of employer contributions paid on the employee's previous plan, for the month(s) the coverage is being backdated for.
 In the same invoice, you will be debited for the increased employer contribution for the new plan and/or tier.